yourhonor1996/CodeWarsSolutions/README.md

 # CodeWarsSolutions
 This repository is created for all the katas In the CodeWars site.
 - The solutions will be added over time.
-- The solutions are mailny in Python.
+- The solutions are mainly in Python.